 logo

-(Oral exercises) I keep drooling while eating..
+(Oral gymnastics) I keep spilling food...
 Lips like this~~

-Eating while constantly spilling food is due to aging...
-Try moving your lips like this.
+Spilling food while eating is due to aging… Try moving your lips like this.

-Eating while constantly spilling food is due to aging...
-Try moving your lips like this
+Spilling food while eating is due to aging… Try moving your lips like this.

-The reason why chewing food becomes uncomfortable is related to aging.
-As people age, the muscles throughout the body gradually weaken and nerves also become less effective due to aging.
-At this time, the oral muscles and nerves involved in mastication also weaken.
-Tooth loss may also be a cause.
-Healthy adults typically have 28 to 32 teeth, but the average number of teeth among elderly people in Korea is only 16.29.
-Additionally, brain diseases such as dementia, Parkinson's disease, and stroke can also cause symptoms of chewing discomfort.
-When the brain areas responsible for chewing muscles and nerves are damaged, those areas do not move well.
+Discomfort when chewing food is often related to aging.
+As we age, our muscles gradually lose strength and nerves weaken, which also weakens the oral muscles and nerves involved in chewing.
+Tooth loss can also be a contributing factor.
+While a healthy adult typically has 28 to 32 teeth, the average number of teeth in older adults in Korea is only 16.29.
+Furthermore, brain diseases such as dementia, Parkinson's disease, and stroke can also cause chewing difficulties.
+This is because damage to the brain region containing the muscles and nerves responsible for chewing can impede their movement.

-Discomfort in chewing caused solely by aging can be improved by simply adjusting eating habits.
+Symptoms of chewing discomfort caused by simple aging can be improved simply by adjusting eating habits.

-Think of meals as eating small amounts slowly.
+Think of eating as eating small portions slowly.
 A spoon or fork is better than chopsticks.
-When oral muscles are weakened, eating a large amount at once or using chopsticks can make eating more uncomfortable.
-Also, when drinking water, choose lukewarm or warm water rather than cold water.
-Cold water can tense the oral muscles and reduce esophageal motility.
+Eating too much at once or using chopsticks can make eating more uncomfortable when your oral muscles are weak.
+Also, when drinking water, choose lukewarm or warm water over cold water.
+Cold water tenses the oral muscles and slows esophageal motility.

-Exercises that strengthen oral muscles are also helpful.
+Exercises that strengthen the oral muscles can also help.

-It is good to practice the 'spoon exercise 30 minutes before a meal' for this.
+For this, it is good to practice the ‘spoon exercise 30 minutes before a meal.’

-First, place the spoon with a long handle in ice water for about 1 minute.
+First, place a long-handled spoon in ice water for about a minute.

-Next, put the cooled spoon into your mouth, press it against the inside of your cheek, and push outward five times.
+Next, put the chilled spoon in your mouth, place it against the inside of your cheek, and push it outwards 5 times.

 ===============

-I think it's okay to gradually increase it like this.
+I think it would be okay to increase it slowly like this.

 3